pnguy55/task-manager-api-v1/readme.md

        upon sign-up and log-in
     e) create authentication middleware, auth.js, and import into user.js
     f) that middleware will authenticate before running the routes specified (continue after setting up post man)
+    g) interact with user model that passed through auth

 6) At this point it is important to have postman set up
     a) Set up environments for dev and prod